Snowflake-Labs/terraform-provider-snowflake/docs/technical-documentation/performance_benchmarks.md

 We performed these tests on the local backend (see more in the [Environment](#environment) section).

-Here are the results for the `terraform apply` (which results in creating the resources) and the `terraform plan`:
+The results for the `terraform apply` (which results in creating the resources) and the `terraform plan` are presented in the tables below.

 Execution time of `terraform apply`: